New York State Mold Assessment and Removal Law!

 The mold assessor can not also be the one removing the mold.
 In fact, this is against the law.
 If the area of mold is greater then 10SF and you are hiring a company, you will need a mold assessor’s remediation plan in order to have any mold remediation done.

-The purpose of this article is to outline why you need to hire BOTH a mold assessor and mold removal company to address your mold removal issue in your home or business.
-This article also explains what professional mold removal companies do to ensure that the mold is removed safely and effectively from your home or business.
+The purpose of this article is to outline why you need to hire BOTH a mold assessor and removal company to address your mold issue in your home or business.
+This article also explains what professional mold companies do to ensure that the mold is removed safely and effectively from your home or business.

 Experts at mold remediation from your home or office